alchrabas/blog/content/build-pelican-in-lambda.md

 /tmp/usr/libexec/git-core/git-submodule: line 168: /usr/bin/perl: No such file or directory
 ```

 So I had two choices.
-Either try to completely change the way the code is cloned to the Lambda's filesystem (e.g. using Perl Lambda, look for some AWS service that suports Git OOTB (that'd actually make sense)) or just clone the submodule manually.
+Either try to completely change the way the code is cloned to the Lambda's filesystem (e.g. use Perl Lambda, look for some AWS service that suports Git OOTB) or just clone the submodule manually.
 I went with the second approach.

 ```python
     stdout, stderr = git.exec_command('clone', "https://github.com/alchrabas/crowsfoot.git",